ShanderB/download-reddit-video/readme.md

    npx web-ext build --overwrite-dest
    ```

    This will create a .zip file in the web-ext-artifacts directory.
+I already created a zip file for you, so you can skip this step if you want.
+   The zip file will be named `redirect-to-rapidsave-<version>.zip`.

 ## Firefox Developer Setting